HenrikStiernstedt/Quiz/README.md

   This one is supposed to be streamed online or just let everyone have surf to the page directly.
 To be used in tandem with the phone.
 So far you can always use an unused client as the scoreboard.

-* "I'm ready"-notification for players to signal that we're ready to move on to the next question.

-* "I'm confident"-taunt emotion indicator as well as "I have no clue"-indicator.
-Just for fun, or maybe with some penalty if a confident player guesses wrong.
-Maybe a counter for most taunts in a game? - Partly implemented.

 * More automatication for question types.
 Maybe with some kind of template to follow, or just skip some of the freedom the Quizmaster has today that really is not needed.